pereorga/pccd/README.md

 - Or better, consider removing Google Tag Manager or switching to a lighter Google Analytics alternative.
 See <https://news.ycombinator.com/item?id=32068539>
 - Consider migrating to PostgreSQL
 - Consider switching to PHP-FPM and Nginx
+- Consider switching to pnpm, latest yarn or go back to npm
 - UX: Consider adding search functionality on every page
 - UX: Consider adding zoom icons for increasing font size